V1N1TSINGH/vimconfig/README.md

-Lazyvim config files for beginner for windows
+Lazyvim config files for beginner on windows